Clinical Diabetes Instructions for Authors

 Duality of Interest

 All authors must read the ADA Policy Statement on Duality of Interest provided to them by the editorial team and check the appropriate box on the manuscript submission form.
 Any author who has duality of interest to disclose must attach an additional statement that explains the nature of the duality or conflict of interest.
 Relevant duality or conflict of interest (or lack thereof) should also be disclosed in the authors' comments to the editor during the submission process.

 Accepted manuscripts will be scheduled for publication as soon as possible.
-Correspondence concerning the copyediting and production of accepted manuscripts should be e-mailed to Debbie Fentress, Managing Editor, Clinical Diabetes, at .
+Correspondence concerning the copyediting and production of accepted manuscripts should be e-mailed to Debbie Kendall, Managing Editor, Clinical Diabetes, at or .

-Once an article is submitted, it will be substantively reviewed by the editorial team.
+Once an article is submitted, it will be substantively reviewed.
 A member of the editorial team will contact you if substantive revisions are necessary.
-Otherwise, your paper will then be forwarded to Clinical Diabetes staff for copyediting for style, grammar, and clarity.
-The copyedited article will be faxed to you with any final author queries for your final revision and/or approval of the manuscript.
+Otherwise, you will be notified of acceptance, and the article will then be forwarded to Clinical Diabetes staff for copyediting for style, grammar, and clarity.
+The copyedited article will be e-mailed to you with any final author queries for your final revision and/or approval.
 Typesetting and page design occur after your final approval.
 Authors do not review galley proofs.